 Now in the day

 All’s ravelled under the sun by the wind’s blowing.

 My apron and the hanging cloths on the line.

 In the next lines, the speaker moves on to the morning and the day after her wedding.
 They have already fallen into their mutual domestic duties.
 There is a simplicity in these moments that is contrasted with a larger presence, seen through the wind.

 The husband has gone out to look at the “floods” that might’ve occurred due to the rainfall and she is going to check on the chickens in the “chicken-run.”
-She makes it where she is going and then has set the pail down and “stare.”
-When she looks around her she sees that everything is related to the wind.
+She makes it where she is going and then sets the pail down and “stare.”
+Looking around her, she sees that everything is related to the wind.
 It is in the “clouds and forests” as well as in the “thrashing of” her “apron.”
-She can also look to the clothesline and see it in the movement of the laundry.
+She can also look at the clothesline and see it in the movement of the laundry.